 In the midst of all of these health issues, I changed my career path and became a certified personal trainer to work with people on fitness while I pursued a Masters in Holistic Nutrition.
 Most important to note is that, over time, I found balance and mastered my own approach to nutrition with the help of others.

-Over the years I have had several different job titles related to healthy living that has culminated in over a decade of experience and a well-cultivated approach to helping others outline their own programs.
-Over time, after working with thousands of clients, I evolved my business into the on-demand service people need to elicit and maintain change in their lives.
-A large part of this being accountability and motivational coaching.
+Over the years I have had several different job titles related to healthy living that has culminated in over a decade of experience.
+This time in the industry has helped me develop a well-cultivated approach to helping others outline their own programs.
+Over time, after working with thousands of clients, I evolved my business into the on-demand service people need.
+My services work to get clients to elicit and maintain change in their lives for the long-term.
+A large part of this through accountability and motivational coaching.

 THE SHIFT IN MY APPROACH TO CLIENTS